Adventure Time season 4: Production

 On April 6, 2011, Eric Homan announced through Frederator's official blog that, although he was unable to "confirm nor deny" whether the series had been renewed for a fourth season, "if there were a fourth season planned [...] writing would begin next week."
 On April 28, 2011, Ward officially announced that, with the storyboards for season three nearing completion, much of the production staff had shifted its focus onto the show's fourth season.
 The first episode to enter into production was "Five Short Graybles", based on its production number.
 However, it was later the second episode aired.

 During the writing for the season, Ward and series' head writer Kent Osborne noted that it was increasingly difficult to produce new episode concepts because the writers had "already used a lot of cool ideas".
 Osborne called this slump the "season four blues".
 Ward went on to clarify that, "everything's still coming out super weird and interesting—but it just gets a little harder.
 You have to dig deeper."
 To combat these issues, the writer staff tried different story writing methods, such as a technique called exquisite corpse, in which one writer starts a story on a sheet of paper, and the paper is folded and another writer tries to finish it.
 Ward, however, noted that "the ideas are usually terrible".
 They also decided to experiment with different types of storytelling and to introduce more new characters to the show.

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
-The season was storyboarded and written by Cole Sanchez, Rebecca Sugar, Tom Herpich, Skyler Page, Ako Castuera, Moynihan, Bert Youn, Somvilay Xayaphone, and Steve Wolfhard.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Ward was proud with the writing staff for the season, saying, "Everyone [on the writing staff] is super talented [...]
 And they're all a bunch of brainiacs, super smart".
 He explained that "They're amazing in helping us because they let us write really cool ideas [because] they're really supportive, is what I am trying to say, of what we're trying to do."